 As it pertains to e-discovery, the market is careful and has been slow to transition from outdated legacy platforms despite knowing that retaining current review software isn’t sustainable.
 Law firms are staring down two distinct paths: retain platforms that were never built for e-discovery, which means they are lacking the agility in ECA and review that law firm clients are beginning to demand, or replace their current system with an on-premise or SaaS platform meant to support e-discovery.
 This article will look at the current climate of the industry and discuss how to know which path is the right one for your firm.

-Nearly every small to midsize law firm still relies on platforms developed in the 1990s created for scanned case documents.
+Nearly every small-to-mid-size law firm still relies on platforms developed in the 1990s, which were created for scanned case documents.
 Since these products were developed before electronically stored information (ESI) was even a consideration, many know these platforms are quickly approaching their end-of-life.
 But even with that in mind, the jump to the new class of enterprise platforms is a long one.
-Attempting this leap by deploying a firm wide replacement and risking failure could end poorly for those making that decision – at least, that is the fear.
-It becomes easier to stay put, see where the majority of the market moves and then shorten that chasm.
+Attempting this leap by deploying a firm wide replacement and risking failure could end poorly for those making that decision—at least, that is the fear.
+It becomes easier to stay put, see where the majority of the market moves, and then shorten that chasm.

 Replace With An Updated On-Premise Platform

 The gamut of the new guard of on-premise platforms does extend into a range, but they are all closer in cost and efficiencies that one might assume.
 There are many benefits in creating your own IT environment and managing client data for processing, ECA, review, and production, but many also have concerns as well.
 Here is a list of items to consider:

 - Costs: Your firm’s IT staff and resources, hardware, and software costs must be in-line with your firm’s willingness to invest in servicing cases that involve e-discovery.